When you flush things down the toilet that you shouldn’t, you’re risking serious damage to your pipes – so do you know what can and can’t be flushed?

 Bathroom cleaning

 Cleaning your bathroom is often loathed because of the physical labour and amount of chemicals required.
-If you don’t want to go down that route, there are eco-cleaning options available that utilise household products like vinegar, bi-carb and lemon.
+If you don’t want to go down that route, there are eco-cleaning options such as vinegar, bi-carb and lemon.

 Decluttering and reorganising your bathroom space can make a world of difference.
 Throw out all those empty containers and reorganise your bathroom cupboards and counters in a way that prioritises the items you use the most.